Weaviate Benchmarksprivate

 The medium tier fits moderate-traffic production workloads with sustained throughput in the low hundreds of QPS at sub-100 ms p99.
 The unstable QPS curve in this single run means absolute numbers should be re-validated with longer duration sweeps before being quoted in external materials.

-Large Tier (100k vectors)
+Large Tier (100k Vectors)

 Property Value